Realiserad/adcs-deployment/naming_document/README.md

 Create a sample
 ===============

-If you just want to quickly build a document for review, you can use the sample templates located in the ``samples`` directory by running the Ansible playbok with the ``--tags sample`` as shown below.
+If you just want to quickly build a document for review, you can use the sample templates located in the ``samples`` directory by running the Ansible playbok with ``--tags sample`` as shown below.

 ```
     ansible-playbook playbook.yml --tags sample